-Short lifespan of authentication tokens reduce the security risk of being exposed.
+The limited lifespan of authentication tokens reduce the security risk of being exposed.

 How Aiven manages user sessions using authentication tokens#

 Each time a user signs in to Aiven either via the web console, Aiven command line client, or direct REST API call, the server creates a new authentication token associated with the user.
-These tokens are set to expire after 30 days (subject to change) but the expiry date is adjusted whenever the token is used so the token may remain valid practically indefinitely if it is used frequently enough.

 The system has hard limits for how many valid authentication tokens are allowed per user.
 This limit is different for tokens that are created as a result of sign in operation and for tokens created explicitly.
 The max token count is 10 for user created tokens but the system never invalidates the tokens unless they expire or they are explicitly revoked.
 For automatically created tokens the limit is 1000 but when this limit is reached the system automatically deletes tokens that have been used least recently to avoid going above the limit.